Don’t Grind it. Don’t Chip it. Don’t Shred it. Don’t Haul it.

 While chipping or grinding wood is a common way to dispose of wood waste, it isn’t exactly the most effective.
 And this is without mentioning its potential to cause significant environmental harm.

-Instead, consider using a portable air curtain incinerator—such as those from Air Burners— to get the job done properly, and in a much more eco-friendly manner.
-Here are some ways air curtain burners are the superior investment for your wood waste disposal needs, compared to a wood chipper or grinder.
+Instead, consider a portable air curtain incinerator—such as those from Air Burners— to get the job done right away and in a much more eco-friendly manner.
+Here are some ways air curtain burners are a superior investment for your wood and forest waste disposal needs compared to a wood chipper, grinder, or shredder.

 An air curtain burner from Air Burners provides a complete solution for disposing of wood waste.
 The process is simple, the cost-efficiency conserves fuel, and it is environmentally friendly.
 The first step is to load up the burn chamber with wood waste.
 Remember, you can feed the air burner practically any kind of wood, including pallets, whole trees, and more.
-Depending on the model, this burn chamber could be the main unit of the air curtain burner itself (as with our FireBox systems), or an earthen pit that is dug on-site (as with our Trench Burner system).
+Depending on the model, this burn chamber could be the main unit of the air curtain burner itself (as with our FireBox systems) or an earthen pit that is dug on-site (as with our Trench Burner system).
 Our product line is vast, and we’re sure you’ll discover that on-site burning of vegetative and wood waste in all forms—trees, limbs, root balls, and land-clearing is more cost-efficient and eco- friendly than open-pit burning, grinding, chipping, shredding, or hauling.

-After loading, a fire is lit in the burn chamber to start burning the wood waste.
-The contained nature of the burn allows for higher fire temperatures, so it doesn’t take very long for the waste to be reduced to wood ash.
+After loading, a fire is lit in the burn chamber to start burning the wood and vegetative waste.
+The contained nature of the burn allows for higher fire temperatures, so it doesn’t take very long for the waste to reduce to wood ash.

-Wood chippers and grinders don’t run on air.
+Wood chippers, grinders, and shredders don’t run on air.
 They’re powered by fuel— and a lot of it.